AnaCenteno-DA/student-ml-intro/README.md

 - Collected and cleaned the dataset.
 - Explored and visualized key variables.
 - Applied feature engineering to prepare the data.
-- Built and trained a [model type, e.g., logistic regression/classification/regression tree].
+- Built and trained a : Logistic Regression, Decision Tree, and Random Forest.
-- Evaluated the model using [accuracy, confusion matrix, RMSE, etc.].
+- Evaluated the model using : Accuracy, precision, F1 Score, recall and Confusion Matrix
 - Interpreted results and presented findings.

 ---